-This is only the third day, but we have already demystified so many ideas people have about this place that we decided to write up a text with our first impressions of Tehran.
+This is only the third day, but we have already demystified so many ideas people have about this place that we decided to write up a text with our first impressions of Tehran, Iran.

 Our arrival here only strengthened this second view.
 On all of our trips, we have never met people so welcoming.
-In only three days, we were invited to come inside of two people’s houses; knocked by mistake in someone else’s place looking for our hostel and ended up having an amazing lunch with them; had dinner with a family as they invited us over when we asked for information; a local woman paid our share of the taxi; we never paid for our bus tickets because every time other passengers pay for us; and many more.
+In only three days, two families invited us over their houses; knocked by mistake in someone else’s place looking for our hostel and ended up having an amazing lunch with them; had dinner with a family as they invited us over when we asked for information; a local woman paid our share of the taxi; we never paid for our bus tickets because every time other passengers pay for us; and many more.

-The majority of people in Tehran (and we believe that other places in Iran too) want to know why we come to their country.
+The majority of people in Tehran, Iran – and we believe that other places in Iran too – want to know why we come to their country.
 They all know very well the bad reputation they have in the occidental world and for this reason, they pay a big respect for those who manage to surpass this stereotype and come over to check it out with their own eyes.

 Another thing which has impressed us so much is the night life.
 The time difference really affected us lately and we have been sleeping until 2pm.
 Thus, we are totally awake at night, wandering around the city, which has allowed us to see a different side of the city:

 * Going to Iran: Check out our page of Iran with all the information you need!

 At 11pm, at the middle of the week, the parks are packed with families, children, babies, elderly, couples, having fun, having a walk, doing a picnic, barbecue, celebrating birthdays, singing and dancing.
 It is a family culture very interesting.